ArdaKC/KCS-Revolution-MacChanger/README.md

 # KCS-Revolution-MacChanger

-Fast easy to use mac switcher for GNU Linux.
+Fast easy to use mac changer for GNU Linux.